 We are holding a public consultation on a revised licensing tariff specifically for cinemas, including arts centres, drive-ins, temporary 'pop-up' cinemas, and any other premises that show cinematic presentations of live music events.
-It has been 18 years since we last reviewed our cinema tariff and much has changed in that time not least of which, for example, on average 22% more music is being used in feature length films than in 2005.
+It has been 18 years since we last reviewed our cinema tariff and much has changed in that time not least of which, is the increase in music is being used in feature length films than in 2005.